 Int J Cancer.
 2017 Aug 15; 141(4): 664–670, doi: 10.1002/ijc.30716

 4) How do you catch the strains of HPV that cause cancer?Open or CloseHPV is primarily spread by intimate skin to skin contact.
 You can be exposed to the virus by having oral, vaginal, or anal sexual contact with someone who is already infected.
 The virus can be transmitted by penetrative as well as non-penetrative sexual contact (genital-genital, oral-genital, anal-genital, oral-anal).
-The hands can also transmit a genital, oral, or anal infection.
 Since many people have no symptoms of infection, it’s pretty common to become infected and to not even realize that has happened.

 Most people will never develop symptoms of the infection as their immune systems will successfully eliminate the virus.
 However, some infected individuals will go on to develop either genital or anal warts, or to develop oral, anal, vaginal, vulval, penile, or cervical cancers.
 It can take years or even decades for these cancers to develop, making it very difficult to identify when a person actually became infected.
 Risk factors for catching HPV infections include an early age of first sexual intercourse, an increasing number of sexual partners, smoking, and having a compromised immune system (see details below).